Mario Malavé + Eliana Eskinazi

 Trade coverage of Wagr since its founding has reported that Gary Loveman, the former Caesars Entertainment and Harrah's executive who's also part-owner of the Boston Celtics NBA team, is among advisors to WAGR.

-WAGR's investors are said to included Tennessean Brad Martin, who is chairman of his family office, RBM Ventures; a member of the FedEx board of directors; and, current chairman and CEO of Memphis-based Riverview Acquisition Corp, a blank-check company.
+WAGR's investors are said to included Tennessean Brad Martin, who is chairman of his family office, RBM Ventures; a member of the FedEx board of directors; and, current chairman and CEO of Memphis-based Riverview Acquisition Corp, a SPAC or blank-check company.

 Martin also was a five-term member of the Tennessee House of Representatives, as well as the first CEO and co-founder of Corporate Child Care (ultimately, Bright Horizons).
 His early renown grew largely from his decades leading Saks Incorporated.
 He is a member of the University of Memphis board of trust, and earned his MBA at Vanderbilt University in 1980.

 Other WAGR investors previously disclosed have included Reddit Co-founder and Y Combinator Partner Alexis Ohanian (via his firm Seven Seven Six); Greycroft; Pear Ventures; Tinder co-founder Justin Mateen; Joe Baker (Founder of Ole Smoky Distillery, Knoxville); and, the Palo Alto-based MBA Fund.